dbworkload/dbworkload/docs/getting_started/index.md

 4. From the SQL statements, we create the `dbworload` class file, that is, our workload file.
 5. We run the workload, saving stats to a CSV file.
 6. We collect the information and plot a chart to display the results of the test run.

+By the end of this tutorial, you should have an understanding about how to use `dbworkload` to create your own workload, run your benchmark tests, and display the results.